-The following structure will guide you in completing the program review report for bachelor degree, master degree, and doctoral degree programs.
+The following structure will guide you in completing the program review report for bachelor's degree, master's degree, and doctoral degree programs.

 Front Matter

 The Program Report begins with a cover sheet followed by a table of contents, and an executive summary.